droglenc/NCHighways/Syllabus-Current.md

 I am committed to your doing well in this course and more broadly at Northland College.
 As such, I see it as my responsibility to help you as much as possible both in and out of the designated class period.
 Thus, you may call (715-682-1300), e-mail (<a href="mailto:dogle@northland.edu">dogle@northland.edu</a>)[^email], or visit me in my office (CSE228) for help.
 I will make every effort to be available during office hours from 1-3p on Monday, Wednesday, and Friday.
 I will also be available any time that my door is open.
 Finally, you may also send me <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">anonymous feedback, suggestions, or questions</a>.
 Please don't hesitate to see or contact me if you have any questions regarding this course.

 <img class="img-right" src="img/DerekOgle1.jpg">
 In addition, XXX will serve as a teaching assistant for this course.
-XXX is also committed to you doing well in this course and your other pursuits at Northland.
-Please feel free to e-mail XXX at XXX@northland.edu if you need anything from XXX.
+XXX is YYY.
+XXX is also committed to you doing well in this course and your other pursuits at Northland, so please feel free to e-mail them at XXX@northland.edu if you have questions or need help.

-### Accommodations
-I want to create an inclusive and accessible learning environment for those of you that have a condition (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern) that may require special accommodations. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
-If you have a condition that requires accommodations but *you have not yet established services* through OAR, then you should contact Jennifer Newago as soon as possible (Ponzio 230, x1387, or <a href="mailto:accomodations@northland.edu">accomodations@northland.edu</a>).
-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/life/be-healthy/accommodations/">More information is available here.</a>

 ----

 ## Grading
-### Overall Grade
 <img class="img-right" src="img/grading.jpg">
 Your grade in this course will be based on a combination of your engagement during class, reflections on in-class activities, outside-of-class writing assignments, and a final reflection paper according to the following weights: